hawkular/hawkular-metrics/console/README.md

 ## Why?
 I want to start using the rhq-metrics project in my own work.
 How do I start?
 The console is a quick and easy way to populate and view the rhq-metrics datastore (either in-Memory or Cassandra).
+Less intended as a console, but more as a component provider to your own projects.
+The UI components serve as high level building blocks to create your own projects more quickly and with additional capability that continue to be added into the future.

 ## What does it do?